How to Style Your Hallway: 12 Lighting Setups for Every Budget

 • Add one small plant or artwork piece at the corridor’s end as a focal point

-• Let the light just be functional the other elements carry the visual weight
+• Let the light stay functional and let the other elements carry the visual weight

 5. Layered Festive Lighting in a Deep Burgundy Entry Hall